corcorana/restingIAF/iaf_manu.md

 Our results demonstrate that the SGF technique can extract a large proportion of IAF estimates from an empirical dataset, and that the general features of these estimates (intraindividual stability, interindividual variance, etc) are consonant with prior reports in the literature.
 Furthermore, application of the technique on simulated data confirmed its capacity to render accurate estimates of peak location under relatively degraded SNR conditions.
 When extended to more complex simulations, the SGF technique was shown to recover target IAF values with greater precision than achieved by applying an alternative method of automated peak detection.
-We shall begin by discussing some of the important findings of the empirical analysis, before turning our attention to the simulation results and some possible directions for future research.
+We shall begin by discussing some of the important findings of the empirical analysis, before turning our attention to the simulation results and some potentially valuable directions for future research.

 ### 4.1 Estimation of IAFs from an empirical EEG dataset
 Savitzky-Golay filtering of `pwelch`-generated PSD functions resulted in the extraction of a rather impressive number of IAF estimates from a moderate-sized dataset.